 How to care for hostas

-Rake up and compost or dispose of dead leaves in late fall to reduce build up of disease and insect pests.
+- Rake up and compost or dispose of dead leaves in late fall to reduce the build-up of disease and insect pests.
 If diseases have been an issue, discard infected leaves.

-Remove excess mulch in the spring as weather warms making sure it is away from the crown of the plants to avoid crown rot.
+- Remove excess mulch in the spring as the weather warms making sure it is away from the crown of the plants to avoid crown rot.

 Common hosta problems